Taking precautions during cold weather

 Students, faculty and staff,

-The National Weather Service is forecasting extremely cold weather for the next week, with temperatures staying below freezing and overnight lows dipping below zero degrees.
-With this in mind, please plan accordingly and take precautions when coming to and from campus next week.
+The National Weather Service is forecasting extremely cold weather for the coming days, with temperatures staying below freezing and often below zero degrees.
+With this in mind, please plan accordingly and take precautions when coming to and from campus.

 Wear long underwear under clothes and have three layers on your upper body.
 When you are outside, wear an appropriate combination of insulated gloves, boots, a hat and a face covering.

 In cold weather, frostbite and hypothermia are a real risk if you aren’t dressed appropriately.
 If you are outside and notice signs of first-degree frostbite, move inside and start to warm yourself with warm (not hot) water or body heat.
 If you are experiencing symptoms of hypothermia, seek medical attention immediately.

 Keep the gas tank in your vehicle at least half full to prevent the gas line from freezing, and make sure your tires are properly inflated.
 Keep jumper cables, a blanket, a phone charger and an ice scraper in your vehicle.

 If you have reliable transportation but know of friends or colleagues who don’t, consider offering them a ride.

 Our city and university buses are a convenient – and warm! – option for traveling to and from campus.
 In fact, buses can often get you closer to your destination than your designated parking lot.
 Visit KU on Wheels and Lawrence Transit for bus schedules and additional information.